 “The hardest part of palliative care is making sure the patient understands what palliative care actually is – it’s not hospice care,” he says.

 Palliative care provides lung cancer patients and all patients suffering from life-limiting illness a level of relief from their pain, symptoms, and stress.
-The Supportive Care Program also emphasizes empowering the patient to make healthcare decisions and set goals of care for themselves.

 “Oftentimes, patients get involved in the medical system without anybody asking what is important to them,” Dr. Goldfine adds.
 “They end up receiving care that is not wanted and that can actually cause more harm.
 If we look at New Jersey, about 25 percent of chemotherapy patients receive it in the last two weeks of their lives.
 So that chemotherapy has not made a difference to their quality of life and may have even shortened their life.”